PowerShell/PowerShell/README.md

 git clone --recursive https://github.com/PowerShell/PowerShell.git
 ```

+When prompted for username, be sure to use your username and not your email address.
+For the password, use the
+Personal Access Token you generated.

 The `src/omi` submodule requires your GitHub user to have joined the Microsoft
 organization.
 If it fails to check out, Git will bail and not check out further
 submodules either.
 Please follow the instructions on the [Open Source Hub][].